cliuless/ds_again/resources/git/git_0_workflow.md

 * If you really want a remote copy of your *copy.ipynb* file, it would be best to create your own, separate repository for those files.

+** Before you move off of your branch check *status* ! **   Commit any files you don't want to take with you to master; or remove them.

 ### Challenges